 Two years ago, the Union government brought in a degree of uniformity by unveiling a common syllabus through the National Council of Education Research and Training (NCERT).
 Now, the question paper pattern would also be similar across the country.

 For example, in science, Karnataka followed a ratio of 90:10 (theory: practical).
 On-wide has been 70:30.
 Karnataka too has now adopted this 70:30.
 Moreover, the pattern too will be the same.
 Science practical exams in most states are held for three hours with two experiments.
-In Karnataka practical exams are conducted for two hours with two experiments.
+In Karnataka, practical exams are conducted for two hours with two experiments.
 But from this year, the pattern would be the same as other states-three hours and three experiments.

 PU exam question papers generally follow a blueprint, released at the start of the academic year, which details the marks for questions that can be asked in each chapter.
-Moreover, the questions in each chapter would be assessed as easy, tough and difficult.
-Until now, states gave their own weightage for questions – for example one would give questions for a total 20 marks for questions on a chapter while another only 10 marks for questions on the same chapter.
+Moreover, the questions in each chapter would be assessed as easy, tough, and difficult.
+Until now, states gave their own weightage for questions – for example, one would give questions for a total of 20 marks for questions on a chapter while another only 10 marks for questions on the same chapter.
 Now, the same weightage will be followed in all the states.

-So, why is the state knee on introducing a national pattern in PU exams?
+So, why is the state knee to introducing a national pattern in PU exams?
 An official said, “For years, students have been scoring great marks in PU exams, but the same students fare poorly in national-level entrance tests.
-It is so poor that Karnataka students are rarely ever toppers in national-level-exams.
+It is so poor that Karnataka students are rarely ever toppers in national-level exams.
 The main reason is that PU exams are relatively easy.
 The national pattern will be the first bold step in qualitative improvement of PU exams which is believed to be the threshold of professional courses.”